Kudoshi/Unity-Multiplayer-Facade-Template/README.md

-# Unity Multiplayer Lobby System Template
+# Unity Multiplayer Facade Template

-A simple multiplayer lobby system that accomodates multiple different backend multiplayer services to be used and swapped.
+A simple template for Multiplayer Facade.
+A system that allows switching of multiplayer services with one click of a button.
+Also includes a simple lobby listing and room hosting for testing

 Currently support Unity Multiplayer Services and Steamworks via Facepunch.
 The service can easily be swapped by a dropdown in the MultiplayerFacade gameobject.